Mississippi Today

 Reeves staunchly defended his record as a conservative leader and attacked Democratic Party values while Presley attempted to cast the governor as a derelict politician who is numb to the difficulties average Mississippians deal with.

-Reeves, running for a second term, rattled off accomplishments over the last four years, recruiting new to the state and improving education test scores.
+Reeves, running for a second term, rattled off accomplishments over the last four years, including recruiting new jobs to the state and improving education test scores.

 “To hear Brandon’s fiction, Mississippi is just not doing well,” Reeves said.
 “It’s all my fault. … He said, and I quote, ‘Under Tate Reeves’ leadership, we are moving in the wrong direction.’
 That’s what Brandon Presley says.
 The math says that’s pure fiction.”

-Presley, the current utility regulator for north Mississippi, panned the governor for not doing enough to keep in the state from deteriorating and again reiterated to reporters his support for expanding coverage to the working poor.
+Presley, the current utility regulator for north Mississippi, panned the governor for not doing enough to keep health care infrastructure in the state from deteriorating and again reiterated to reporters his support for expanding Medicaid coverage to the working poor.

 “Much like Nero of old, he’s fiddling while our hospitals are burning to the ground, and he doesn’t care,” Presley said of Reeves.